jeetsukumaran/cmake-pandocology/README.md

 The primary command offered by "Pandocology" is "`add_pandoc_document()`".

-This command takes, at a mininum, two arguments: a *target name*, which specifies the output file (and, by inspection of the extension, the output file format), and at least one source file.
+This command takes, at a mininum, two arguments: a *target name*, which specifies the output file (and, by inspection of the extension, the output file format), and at least one source file specifed by the "`SOURCES`" argument.
 So, for example, if you had a Markdown format input file (say, "`opus.md`") that you wanted to convert to Rich Text Format, then the following is a minimal "`CMakeLists.txt`" to do that.

 ~~~